Highlander Cat: The Lynx-Lookalike with a Dog-Like Soul

 Physical Characteristics: Curled Ears and Polydactyl Paws

-• Eye Color: Their large eyes can be stunning shades of gold, green, copper, or blue.
+• Eye Color: They sport large, soulful eyes in shades of gold, green, copper, or bright blue.

 Temperament & Personality: A Wild Look with a Heart of Gold